 RU1NJURED

-If a non-fault accident caused you an eye injury.
-Discover what you may be entitled to and how we can help secure the compensation you deserve.
+If a non-fault accident caused you an eye injury, you can get compensated.
+Discover what you may be entitled to and how we can help secure a rightful compensation through eye injury claims.

 An eye injury can have a serious impact on a person’s lifestyle.
 It can drastically affect the way you live, work, and carry out other routine tasks.
 Though most eye injury cases are temporary, there may be severe conditions where you might be at risk of losing your vision.

-If you are reading this page, then most probably you are suffering from an eye injury and want to determine whether you are eligible to make an eye injury compensation claims.
+If you are reading this page, then most probably you are suffering from an eye injury and want to determine whether you are eligible to claim compensation for an eye injury.
 Well, you have landed at the right place.
-At RU1NJURED, our expert panel of eye injury claims Solicitors will not only guide you through each step of the procedure, but will also ensure you win the maximum possible compensation for your eye injury claim.
+At RU1NJURED, our panel of expert eye injury solicitors will not only guide you through each step of the procedure, but will also ensure you win the maximum possible compensation for your eye injury.

-To understand whether you are eligible to make an eye injury compensation claim, it is important to take into consideration the concept of “Duty of Care”.
+To understand whether you are eligible to make a claim for an eye injury, it is important to take into consideration the concept of “Duty of Care”.
 It refers to a legal obligation imposed on every citizen and organisation in England and Wales to comply with a certain degree of care while performing actions that might harm others.

 Following are some examples that will further clarify the concept of “Duty of Care” and will make it easy for you to judge your eye injury case in accordance: